22 September 2025

 Luke 16.13 KWL

-A false god of course.
-But some god which competes with the LORD for our devotion.
-And since the Aramaic מַמוֹן/mamón is a cognate of the Hebrew מַטְמוֹן/matmón, “secret riches,” people imagine Mammon is therefore be a god of riches, wealth, or money.
+And since mamoná is a cognate of the Hebrew word מַטְמוֹן/matmón, “secret riches,” people imagine Mammon is therefore be a god of riches, wealth, or money.

-In Luke when Jesus made this statement, he’d just told the Shrewd Butler Story.
-Maybe you remember it; maybe not, ’cause pastors hesitate to teach on it, ’cause Jesus straight-up praises a guy who’s widely seen as an embezzler.
-In it, a butler made friends by undercharging his boss’s debtors.
-Lk 16.1-9 Jesus’s moral: “Make yourselves friends with your improper mammon.”
-Lk 16.9 In response, the Pharisees who heard the story rejected it, ’cause they were φιλάργυροι/filiárgyri, “silver-lovers.”
+In Luke, Jesus speaks of Mammon right after his Shrewd Butler Story.
+Maybe you remember it; maybe not, ’cause pastors hesitate to teach on it, ’cause Jesus straight-up praises an embezzler.
+In it, a butler makes friends by undercharging his boss’s debtors.
+Lk 16.1-9 Jesus’s moral: “Make yourselves friends with your filthy lucre,” Lk 16.9 or as the KJV puts it, “the mammon of unrighteousness.”
+And the Pharisees in his audience responded by rejecting it—’cause they were φιλάργυροι/filárgyri, “silver-lovers.”
 Lk 16.14

-So is Mammon a money god?
+So… is Mammon the pagan god of money?
 Or simply Jesus’s personification of money?
 Or a mistranslation?

 Mammon’s a person?

 First of all, there’s nothing in ancient literature about the god Mammon.
-Seriously, nothing.
+Seriously, there isn’t.
+I’ve looked; other historians have looked even harder than I have; there’s nothing.

-The Mishna is a collection of what second-century Pharisees taught—and this’d include some things first-century Pharisees taught, so it’s a useful insight into what Jesus dealt with.
-When the Aramaic word mamón came up in the Mishna, Pharisees meant money.
-When we’re taught to love the LORD with all our might, Dt 6.5 the Pharisees said it also means with all our mamón.
-Berakot 9.5 They sorta equated might with wealth—same as we might do.
-But they didn’t think of it as a person or god.
-Merely a power.
+The Mishna is a collection of what second-century Pharisees taught—and this’d include some things first-century Pharisees taught, so it’s a useful insight into what Jesus dealt with whenever he interacted with Pharisees.
+Whenever mamón comes up in the Mishna, Pharisees meant money.
+When we’re taught to love the LORD with all our might, Dt 6.5 the Pharisees said this also means with all our mamón.
+Berakot 9.5 They equated might with wealth.
+Which isn’t wrong; it’s not the only kind of might, but as we see all the time in our culture, it’s extremely mighty.
+It’s not an insignificant power.

 Archaeologists have dug up nothing about Mammon in Israel and ancient Aramaic-speaking territories.
 That’s not to say one of ’em won’t discover something someday.
 But till something gets found, all our talk about the god Mammon, all of it, is guesswork.
 The ancients may have never worshiped any such god as Mammon.
 We’re just extrapolating all of it from Jesus’s lesson.